jmcnamara/rust_xlsxwriter/examples/Readme.md

 * `app_images_fit_to_cell.rs` - An example of inserting images into a worksheet using rust_xlsxwriter so that they are scaled to a cell.
 This approach can be useful if you are building up a spreadsheet of products with a column of images for each product.
+See also the `app_embedded_image.rs` example that shows a better approach for newer versions of Excel.

 * `app_lambda.rs` - An example of using the new Excel LAMBDA() function with the rust_xlsxwriter library.